trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 All machines provided for TAP installation **must not** be shared with other systems/platforms.

 TAP deployment functionality is universal and assumes only SSH connectivity to all the hosts you want to install TAP on.
-While this allows you to install platform on almost any kind of physical and virtual machines, whose could be extraordinaly optimized for performance and/or reliability, by default TAP uses only generic hardware features of your hardware infrastructure.
+While this allows you to install platform on almost any kind of physical and virtual machines, which could be extraordinaly optimized for performance and/or reliability, by default TAP uses only generic hardware features of your hardware infrastructure.

 Requirements:
-- each node with `storage-worker` and `hadoop-*` roles should have mounted an additional disk or created a new partiotion if only 1 disk is available - for cloud environments disks will be created automatically based on `tap.config` file,
+- Each node with `storage-worker` and `hadoop-*` roles should have an additional disk mounted (or have a new partition created if only 1 disk is available.
+For cloud environments, disks will be created automatically based on the `tap.config` file,
-- all nodes should be able to connect to each other.
+- All nodes should be able to connect to each other.

 Provisioning steps:
-1. make sure `CentOS 7.2.1511` is installed on each machine,
+1. Make sure `CentOS 7.2.1511` is installed on each machine
-2. register required domain records in your domain name provider,
+2. Register required domain records in your domain name provider
-3. enable ssh access for the user with unlimited sudo access (via key or password) - platform will be deployed using this user,
+3. Enable ssh access for the user with unlimited sudo access (via key or password) - the platform will be deployed using this user
-4. run `yum update` and `yum upgrade`, otherwise delete all files from `/etc/yum.repos.d/`,
+4. Run `yum update` and `yum upgrade`, otherwise delete all files from `/etc/yum.repos.d/`
-5. obtain (download or prepare yourself) TAP platform installation package `TAP-<version>-platform.tar.gz`,
+5. Obtain (download or prepare yourself) TAP platform installation package `TAP-<version>-platform.tar.gz`
-6. extract this package on machine with `jumpbox` role in user's home directory (`tar -zvxf TAP-<version>-platform.tar.gz`),
+6. Extract this package on machine with `jumpbox` role in user's home directory (`tar -zvxf TAP-<version>-platform.tar.gz`)
-7. go into your package directory (`cd ./TAP-<version>`),
+7. Go into your package directory (`cd ./TAP-<version>`)
-8. edit `tap.config` and `tap.config.secrets` configuration files and provide necessary configuration parameters described below (it is recommended to use the most suitable template from the set provided in subdirectory `config-templates`),
+8. Edit `tap.config` and `tap.config.secrets` configuration files and provide necessary configuration parameters described below (it is recommended to use the most suitable template from the set provided in subdirectory `config-templates`)
-9. run `./deploy.sh infra-bare-metal` and wait for completion of infrastructure configuration script (infrastructure needs to be properly configured before actual platform eployment can be perfomed).
+9. Run `./deploy.sh infra-bare-metal` and wait for completion of infrastructure configuration script (infrastructure needs to be properly configured before actual platform eployment can be perfomed)

 Once the infrastructure has been successfully provisioned you can now jump to [platform installation](#24-platform-installation).